yufeng-wu/interference_segregated_graph/README.md

-## Causal Inference With Contagion and Latent Homophily Under Full Interference
+## Network Causal Effect Estimation In Graphical Models Of Contagion And Latent Confounding
-### Williams College Computer Science Thesis

-Authors: Yufeng Wu, Rohit Bhattacharya
+Yufeng Wu, Rohit Bhattacharya

+Department of Computer Science, Williams College

+Contacts: sw20@williams.edu, rb17@williams.edu

+This repo contains the implementation and experimentation code for the paper titled "Network Causal Effect Estimation In Graphical Models Of Contagion
+And Latent Confounding."

 ---